OpenFreeEnergy/openfe/docs/guide/results/index.rst

 The majority of Protocols will produce estimates of free energy differences between two or more ``ChemicalSystem`` \s (the current exception being the :class:`.PlainMDProtocol` which just simulates the dynamics of a single system).
-Beyond this, the exact data produced by a given Protocol can vary significantly, for example the RelativeHybridTopologyProtocol protocol will produce graphs to assess the quality of the simulation, while the MD Protocol will produce a trajectory file for the simulated system.
+Beyond this, the exact data produced by a given Protocol can vary significantly, for example the :class:`.RelativeHybridTopologyProtocol` protocol will produce graphs to assess the quality of the simulation, alongside trajectory data files.
+By comparison, the :class:`.PlainMDProtocol` will only produce the latter.
 For exact details on what is produced consult the :ref:`pages for each Protocol<userguide_protocols>`.

 .. todo crossref to HREX and MD Protocol docs from issue 743